 The Viceroyalty of Nueva España establishes the Comandancia y Capitanía General de las Provincias Internas, composed of the provinces of Nuevo Leon, Sinora y Sinaloa, Nueva Vizcaya, Las Californias, Nuevo Mexico, and Nuevo Santander, Nueva Extremadura.

-1777 – After being disputed over for decades by Nouvelle France, New Netherlands, New York, Massachusetts Bay, and New Hampshire, the Republic of Vermont declares its independence from any outside government.
+1777 – After being disputed over for decades by Nouvelle France, New Netherlands, New York, Massachusetts Bay, and New Hampshire, the Republic of Vermont declares independence upon seceding from New York, originally naming itself New Connecticut.

 Nueva España renames Ft.
 Charlotte as Ft.
 Carlota.